Select the account you'd like to open

 Blockchain technology creates a record that can’t be changed without the agreement of the rest of the network.
 The blockchain concept is attributed to bitcoin’s founder, Satoshi Nakamoto.
 This concept has been the inspiration for other applications beyond digital cash and currency.

-Block mining is the process of attaching new transaction records as blocks to the blockchain.
-In the process – using bitcoin as an example – new bitcoins get produced, adding to the total number of coins in circulation.
+Coin mining is the process of attaching new transaction records as blocks to the blockchain.
+In the process – using bitcoin as an example – new bitcoins are credited to the miners, adding to the total number of coins in circulation.
 Mining requires a specific piece of software that is used to solve mathematical puzzles, and this validates the legitimate transactions which make up blocks.
-These blocks get added to the public ledger (blockchain) about every 10 minutes.
+These blocks get added to the public ledger (blockchain) at regular intervals.
 As the software solves transactions the miner is rewarded with a set amount of bitcoins.
 The faster a miner’s hardware can process the mathematical problem, the more likely it is to validate a transaction and earn the bitcoin reward.

 Bitcoin is credited as the original and most well-known cryptocurrency.
-Satoshi Nakamoto, a person or group of people under the name, created it in 2009.
-Arguably, its characteristics more closely resemble commodities rather than conventional currencies.
-This is reflected in that fact that it is now used more as a form of investment than a method of payment.
+Satoshi Nakamoto, a person or group of people under the name created it in 2009.
 As of December 2017, there were around 16.7 million bitcoins in circulation (there may be a finite number of 21 million available).
-Traders can either purchase bitcoin through an exchange, or speculate on its prices movements via CFDs.
-Learn more about bitcoin
+Traders can purchase bitcoin through an exchange and speculate on its price movements via CFDs.
+Learn more about bitcoin and how to trade it.

 Ethereum is relatively new in the cryptocurrency world.
-It launched in 2015 and at the time of writing is currently the second largest digital currency.
+It launched in 2015 and at the time of writing is currently the second largest digital currency network.
 It operates in a similar way to the bitcoin network, allowing people to send and receive tokens representing value via an open network.
 The tokens are called ether, and this is what is used as payment on the network.
 Ethereum’s primary use, however, is to operate as smart contracts rather than as a form of payment.
 Smart contracts are scripts of code which can be deployed in the ethereum blockchain.
 The limit on ether also works slightly differently to bitcoin.
-Issuance is capped at 18 million ether per year which equals 25% of the initial supply.
-So, while the absolute issuance is fixed, relative inflation decreases every year.
-Learn more about ethereum
+Yearly issuance is capped at 18 million ether which equals 25% of the initial supply.
+Learn more about ethereum.